DallasTrinkle/Onsager/README.md

 * 1.3 Two-dimensional lattice support added; new notebooks for variational calculations.
 * 1.3.1 Bug fix in `crystal.Crystal.jumpnetwork` for search range.
 * 1.3.2 Bug fix in `OnsagerCalc.VacancyMediated` for cases with non-zero bias vector (caused unusual occasional test failures).
+* 1.3.3 Update to fix deprecated features of `numpy`

 References